Yixin073/Generative_AI_Research_49653339_app8/README.md

 ## Collaboration Guidelines

 Team members should use clear commit messages when updating files, so the project history is easy to understand.
-If a major change is needed, it should be made in a separate branch and reviewed before being merged into the main branch.
-This helps reduce confusion when multiple people are working on the same project.
+If a major change is needed, it should be made in a separate branch and reviewed before being merged into the main branch.This makes it easier for team members to understand the file content, track updated versions, and find the correct files more clearly.